LeventSoykan/Credit_Card_Data_Clustering/README.md

 This project can be improved in the following ways:

 *   Using other clustering algorithms such as hierarchical clustering and DBSCAN to compare their performance with K-Means.
-*   Incorporating more features to the dataset, such as transaction history, to improve the accuracy of the clustering models.
-*   Using the clustered groups to perform targeted marketing and personalized recommendations for credit card holders.
+*   Observing the clustered groups further tor recognize their main characteristics.)

 Resources
 ---------